-The Mary Kasch Hand Therapy Certification Scholarship provides opportunities for professional development by providing financial support to an OT/PT interested in pursuing certification in hand therapy.
+The Mary Kasch Hand Therapy Certification Scholarship provides opportunities for professional development by providing financial support to an OT/PT interested in pursuing certification in hand and upper extremity therapy.

 The scholarship amount will be a total value equivalent to $1,500.
-The award candidate must meet HTCC's general examination eligibility requirements or be eligible to meet the certidication requirements by the time the exam registration is due.
-The candidate must be planning on sitting for the November 2019 of May 2020 examination.
+The award candidate must meet HTCC's general examination eligibility requirements or be eligible to meet the certification requirements by the time the exam registration is due.
+The candidate for the next application window must be planning on sitting for the November 2024 or May 2025 examination.

 Breakdown of Funding

 - ASHT will offer each year one or more of its many continuing education offerings for this scholarship.
 The ASHT contribution will include registration fees only, not exceeding $500 combined.
 (ASHT Continuing Education - $500 value)

 - HTCC will offer the CHT Examination fee. ($500 value)

 - The award recipient may use the remaining amount, after ASHT and HTCC’s contributions, to purchase study materials, attend courses and to be reimbursed for travel-related expenses for the exam or continuing education courses.
 The award recipient will submit receipts to AHTF for reimbursement. ($500 to be distributed by the AHTF)